matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 ## Minimalist and peaceful

 I swim past corals and see colourful fish scurrying away from me.
-The light above my head gets brighter and brighter – until brake the surface with my head.
+The light above my head gets brighter and brighter – until I brake the surface with my head.
 A flock of birds awaits me.

 The third song flows smoothly into the fourth one ("The Pilgrim").
 I put down my equipment and stride through the long grass towards the forest.
 The air is warm and full of scents.
 I choose a path that winds its way up a hill.